-Our head office in Rotterdam has a four-star (excellent) BREEAM-NL new-building certificate from the Dutch Green Building Council, and uses renewable energy.
+Our head office in Rotterdam has a four-star (excellent) BREEAM-NL new-building certificate from the Dutch Green Building Council, uses renewable energy, and we continuously seek to improve our energy efficiency in all office locations.

-Robeco offsets is operational carbon footprint on an annual basis by investing in carbon offsetting projects.
+Robeco offsets its remaining operational carbon footprint on an annual basis by investing in carbon offsetting projects.
 We perform due diligence to ensure the integrity and quality of the carbon credits.

 At our head office, we encourage affiliated cleaning companies to use environmentally safe cleaning products as far as possible.
 Service level agreements for catering and cleaning include an incentive for sustainable innovation.
-We always strive to further reduce energy and water utilization, and to promote the use of sustainable energy.
-Total water usage is measured and monitored.
-We also aim to minimize waste and recycle waste.
-More information on actions taken and goals set in relation to our operations, can be found on the Robeco website.
+We always strive to further reduce waste and pollution.
+More information on actions taken and goals set in relation to our operations can be found in our Integrated Annual Report on the Robeco website.